nachoddiaz/Quant/README.md

-# Summary of all my qaunt related projects
+# Summary of all my quant related projects

 ## Introduction to Quant Finances with python
   ### 1. Review of Distributions and their moments